Humaitá: History

+The defenses of Humaitá were begun by Carlos Antonio López (1790–1862).
+The ruins of the church and possibly the town museum are the only remains of the installation.

 Economy

 The inhabitants fish, raise cattle, and practice small-scale agriculture.

-Local crafts include vases, gauntlets, pictures in burlap, and articles made from vegetable sponge.
+Local crafts include vases, gauntlets, pictures in burlap, and articles made from vegetable sponges.
 Carpets, tapestries, tablecloths, and crocheted apparel are also produced.